Fire Boy (Japanese folktale): Korea

 In another tale, Die Jadeflöte ("The Jade Flute"), a childless minister has a dream: an ethereal emissary points him to location behind the mountains.
 He finds a flower and gives it to his wife.
 She bears a son and names him Migyong.
 He raises the boy.
 One day, a monk visits the couple and senses a strange destiny that awaits the boy.
 The minister questions the monk, who reveals the boy will die by a tiger and the only way to avoid this fate is to let him be raised by the monk.
 The minister agrees to let his son go with him, and gives his a parting gift: a fine robe embroidered with gold and silver.
 The monk takes the boy to his hut and names him Tugodugogóji.
-After some time, the monk dimisses the boy, but teaches him a poem and gives him a flute.
+After some time, the monk dismisses the boy, but teaches him a poem and gives him a flute.
 The boy arrives at a town and finds work as a floor sweeper and horse groomer to a local master.
 One day, his master's brother is having a festival in honor of his birthday and invites his brother and nieces.
 Tugodugogóji asks his master's three daughters to bring some sweets on the way back; the two elders insult him, but the third just smiles at him.
 While his master's family is away at the festival, Tugodugogóji washes himself, wears his father's present and blows on the jade flute.
 A divine horse ("Drachenross") appears to take him to the festival.
 Once there, the guests mistake him for some deity, except the master's third daughter, who feels a strange familiarity about the newcomer.